mfe-/SAFe-Q-A/Questions.md

 When should a complicated subsystem team be used?
 To provide deep specialty skills and expertise around a specific subsystem Question
 What is one of the typical Kanban classes of service for Agile teams?
-Fixed-date
+Fixed-date Question
+What are the SAFe® Core Values?
+(Choose four.)
+Alignment, Program execution, Built-in quality, Transparency Question
+Collective ownership and standards are aspects of which SAFe® Core Value?
+Built-in quality Question
+Big visual information radiators that show clearly the work of teams across an organization is an example of which SAFe® Core Value?
+Transparency
+Question
+Which SAFe® Core Value focuses on continuous value delivery?
+Program execution Question
+Everyone working toward a common goal via shared objectives is a way to achieve which SAFe Core Value?
+Alignment Question